TRIAL BY FEAR

 His hands were still trembling by the time he turned back onto Interstate 94.

-Purchase Trial by Fear at Lulu.com and Amazon or ask for it at your local bookstore.
+Purchase Trial by Fear at Lulu.com or ask for it at your local bookstore.